 Building Evergreen Berry Farm has been and is an evolving labor of love accomplished by countless hours of toil by both family and friends.
 Siblings, aunts, uncles, nieces, nephews, and neighbors have all had a hand in the success of our farm.
 It has also been a multi-generational achievement.
 Until she retired in 2013 you could find Bob's mom Ruth on most mornings at the barn during the harvest season or find her tying raspberries in the spring or on the mower in the fall.
 When Cathee's mom Judy (a master gardener) is around on the weekends, she will make sure there are fresh flowers at the counter coupled with a friendly smile and conversation on the best berry recipes.

 In 2014 Caitlin’s husband Nicholas began working alongside farmer Bob, and in 2016 the farm restructured as an LLC to facilitate possibly transitioning the farm to Caitlin and Nicholas in the hope of securing the farm’s presence for generations to come.
 Nicholas is a Virginia Tech grad with a background in Crop and Soil Sciences and Caitlin graduated from UConn after studying Biological Sciences.
 For the next few years with Bob and Nicholas spearheading the farming, and Cathee and Caitlin managing the business, new visions for the farm emerged that included a major renovation to the barn that added a commercial kitchen.
 This gave them the ability to process the berries and meet the new standards for the Food Safety Modernization Act.
 This was completed in 2017 and new seltzer's and teas made from only what is grown on the farm were introduced for visitors to enjoy while experiencing their traditional outing to harvest berries.
 During this transition period the farm suffered sequential seasons of severe winter kill, drought and then the wettest season in the history of the farm that impacted the berry crop and overall success of the farm.
 When Cait and Nick became new parents in 2018 the insecurity of the farm's income being at the mercy of the weather became a tipping point for them to step away from farming.
 So as the farm moved into its 40th season it continued to be managed by Bob and Cathee.
-It is their hope that a new chapter will evolve for the farm that will preserve its natural beauty and honor the decades of love, sweat and stewardship provided by the farmers of this land for over 150 years.
+After much soul searching and recognizing that blueberries were no longer sustainable on the soils with the current weather extremes and the devastating impact of spotted wing fruit fly on berry condition it was decided to try to find new homes for the healthiest blueberry bushes and transition the field to a wildflower meadow.
+The meadow would support our pollinators in desperate need of safe haven from pesticides and provide them with a healthy food source with access to dozens of species of native wildflowers .
+Slowly the meadow is coming into its own maturity.
+A beautiful uptick in native bee , butterfly and bird diversity is seen already.

 Bob and Cathee